 Maya Angelou – Love Liberates

-A beautiful way to describe love, especially the love between a mother and daughter but it resonates with everyone.
+This short story is such a beautiful way to describe love.
+Especially the love between a mother and daughter but it resonates with everyone.

-Maya Angelou was an American author, poet, dancer, actress and singer.
-But her way with words is enchanting.
-She captures your heart from the word go.
+Maya Angelou was an American author, poet, dancer, actress, and singer.
+But her biggest talent was her way with words.
+She captures your heart.
 Read or watch Maya Angelou’s – Love Liberates below.

 I am grateful to be, have been loved and to be loved now and to be able to love because that liberates, love liberates.
 It doesn’t just hold, that’s ego, love liberates.